 Rheos Floating Sunglasses are designed for watersports enthusiasts who need eye protection in both wet and dry conditions.
-I tested out the Bahias model, featuring polarised Nylon lenses and ultra-lightweight polycarbonate frames.
+Since early in 2020, we have tested a range of models, all of which feature incredible polarised Nylon lenses and ultra-lightweight polycarbonate frames.

 We tested the Rheos floating sunglasses both in and out of the water.
 Here’s a video summary.
 Click the video to watch on Youtube.
 Feel free to subscribe if you enjoy our reviews.

 The lenses are exceptionally clear with minimal distortion.
 According to Rheos, their Nylon Optics are superior to glass and polycarbonate both in terms of clarity and weight.
 For those of you interested in the technicalities, the chromatic aberration (blurriness and optical distortion) of nylon is 52, whereas glass is 50 and polycarbonate 30.
 The higher the value, the lower the distortion.